0xsyr0/dittobytes/README.md

     <hr>
 </details>

+## Limitations

+There is currently one known limitation in the use of Dittobytes.

+* LLVM cannot inline compile `float`'s and `double`'s, causing them to end up in the `.rodata` segment.
+As a result, these types only work in full executables and not in the shellcode.

-# Issues & requests
+## Issues & requests

 Issues or new feature requests can be reported via the [issue tracker](https://github.com/tijme/dittobytes/issues).
 Please make sure your issue or feature has not yet been reported by anyone else before submitting a new one.

-# License & copyright
+## License & copyright

 Copyright &copy; 2025 Tijme Gommers.
 Dittobytes is released under the Mozilla Public License Version 2.0.
 View [LICENSE.md](https://github.com/tijme/dittobytes/blob/master/LICENSE.md) for the full license.
 Dittobytes depends on various open-source components which all have their own license and copyright.